A Mums Perspective

 Right, so it’s kind of a reset sounds like it’s a bit of a reset on the body.

 Exactly.
 That’s what I tell people.
 It’s like pushing the reset button.
 It’s not anything crazy.
-Are our immune systems and our gods are so overloaded with too many generations of antibiotics and too many generations of toxins that if you can get that cleaned up,
+Are our immune systems and our gods so overloaded with too many generations of antibiotics and too many generations of toxins that if you can get that cleaned up,

-Then you can start handling stuff again, like the body should be able to handle some toxins every once in a while, we should be able to like, if our body’s functioning well go and eat a hotdog at Costco or go and eat, you know, at a friend’s house that doesn’t eat ideally, and it should send us into a tailspin.
+Then you can start handling stuff again like the body should be able to handle some toxins every once in a while, we should be able to like, if our body’s functioning well go and eat a hotdog at Costco or go and eat, you know, at a friend’s house that doesn’t eat ideally, and it should send us into a tailspin.
 But our gut flora is so damaged now that a lot of times it does.

 Yeah.
 How long is health home happiness.com been going

 I started it actually before we started the gaps diet.
 I started it right around when she was a year old.
 And just I just followed nourishing traditions and like the western price foundations, style of eating.
-And at that time this was I mean, now there’s a ton of blogs but there was only like about, I think three or four listeners kitchen and cheese slave are the only ones that I saw that were cooking these recipes and taking pictures So like, I’d make beet kvass.
+And at that time this was I mean, now there’s a ton of blogs but there were only like about, I think three or four listeners kitchen and cheese slave are the only ones that I saw that were cooking these recipes and taking pictures So like, I’d make beet kvass.

 And I wanted to show pictures because energy and traditions, they didn’t have pictures.
 So that’s why I started.
 And so I kind of Chronicle like a journal, what we ate and people were really fascinated.
 So now I switch to more articles and like informational stuff.
 But if you look way back in the back of my blog, you see a lot of journal-type entries.
 This is what we ate today.

 Right, Okay.
-The what supposedly seems like the boring stuff, but really the actually really key and more important stuff.
+What supposedly seems like the boring stuff, but really the actually really key and more important stuff.
 Because if I’ve spoken to a couple of people now in the last few months about journaling, and how they’re now able to go back and look at their food, one, in particular, was another person who I interviewed Dr. Jonathan Carter from the US, who told me that he has a journal I think goes back 15 or 20 years,

 So that anytime he has a significant illness or a change or something goes wrong in his body, you can look back and say, Okay, well, in this particular part of my life, I made a change in my diet, I wonder if that’s got anything to do with it.
 And then you can, you know, look into that and see whether or not he, you know, has had an adverse reaction to something that he ate whenever.